oda-hub/hugo-odahub/content/docs/guide-development.md

 [https://renku.readthedocs.io/en/stable/renku-python/docs/reference/plugins.html](https://renku.readthedocs.io/en/stable/renku-python/docs/reference/plugins.html)

-Two plugins have been developed
+Two plugins have been developed, those aim to provide a sets of funcitonailities for:

+* offering an interactive (and non) visualization of the knowledge graph
+* create dedicated annotations for the execution of astroquery functions and add those to the knowledge graph

-#### Renku plugin for the visualization of the local graph
+### Renku plugin for the visualization of the local graph

 Starting from the knowledge graph, this is used to generate an interactive graphical representation of the graph itself.